 Time and Location Data

 A significant problem has been the lack of data showing where individuals or units were located at any given point in time.
 Such data is key to determine who may have been exposed to harmful agents, whether in Vietnam, the Gulf, Haiti, Bosnia or some future deployment area.
 After the Gulf War, Congress mandated that DoD construct a data base to identify where people were during the oil well fires.
-This was later expanded to track troop locations throughout the theater.
-The initial efforts, started in 1993, retrieved over six million field records to search one at a time for references to time, place and unit identity.
+This was later expanded it to track troop locations throughout the theater.
+The initial efforts, started in 1993, retrieving over six million field records to search one at a time for references to time, place and unit identity.
 The data base was mainly of battalion-size units.
 We found this data not specific enough to identify those who may have been exposed to fallout near Khamisiyah in March 1991.
 Working with the Army, we brought together the former operations officers (S3/G3s) from division and brigade size units to validate the unit location registry and to provide additional company location information from deployment to redeployment.
 In July 1997, we completed the daily tracking of XVIII Airborne Corps units.
 We expect to complete the same for VII Corps units and all units under Army Central Command (ARCENT) and its support command by February 1998.

 This effort, however, only allows us to know where unit headquarters were located.
 It does not tell us where individual soldiers were on any given day or during fast moving operations.
 Collecting such data from hundreds of thousands of soldiers may not be as daunting a task as first seems, given modern electronics and GPS.
 We asked the Institute for Defense Analyses (IDA), a federally funded research and development center, to investigate the possibility of a non-intrusive battlefield data collection system.
 They recently published a paper, "Full Dimensional Protection: The Personnel Tracking, Records and Reports Dimension," that identifies significant shortfalls in the Services ability to track the movement of individuals and units on the battlefield and suggests actions to cover these gaps which will be provided to the DoD for appropriate action.